By Joe Conlan

 “You’ll find out.
 Let’s go.”

+Daniel set out at a brisk pace in the direction of Lake Michigan with Peter at his side.
 The Falcones lived on the second and third floors of a brownstone built in the early 1950s, about a mile from the lake.
 On foot, it took them just less than fifteen minutes to arrive at Grant Park, a state compound covering three-hundred acres situated along the waterfront.
 They made their way directly to one of Chicago’s most famous landmarks, the Clarence Buckingham Fountain.
 Distracted by the dancing, multi-colored spotlights reflecting off the surging water, Peter initially failed to notice his best friend, Ross, and Daniel’s football teammate, Contrell, waiting for them on the lakeside of the fountain.
 Daniel’s buddy was also carrying a bag with two six packs of beer.
 Together, the four teenagers crossed Lake Shore Boulevard in search of a secluded spot away from any potential, unwanted onlookers.

 Once they were settled on the partition wall overlooking the black expanse of Lake Michigan, Daniel pulled out the first six pack.